 For people with flaky or blemished skin use of facial oils facilitate a smooth application of makeup making it less likely to clump or streak.
-They do this by settling in areas which need hydration creating a plumping effect to create a perfect canvas for your makeup.
+They do this by settling in areas where your skin needs hydration and produce a plumping effect making it a perfect canvas for your makeup.

 5. Reduce inflammation

-Many oils have anti-inflammatory properties which help control irritated skin following the use of popular antiaging treatments like retinol or AHAs.
-Oils like Argan and tea tree oils actually treat acne because they have antibacterial properties which help treat inflammatory acne.
-Using Jojoba oil which is almost identical to sebum reduces oil production and a great addition if you are using a topical acne regimen.
+Many oils have anti-inflammatory properties which can control irritation after the use of popular antiaging treatments like retinol or AHAs.
+Oils like Argan and Tea tree oils actually treat acne because of their antibacterial properties which treat inflammatory acne.
+Using Jojoba oil which is almost identical to sebum produced by the skin, reduces oil production and is a great addition to your regimen if you are using a topical acne treatment.